ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Handling metadata and renderer ###

-Because ES6 classes are not plain objects, you can't have an object property like 'metadata'.
+Because ES classes are not plain objects, you can't have an object property like 'metadata'.

 This plugin allows you to configure `metadata` and `renderer` as class properties (static or not) and the plugin will convert it to object properties for the extend call.